Las Vegas Car Insurance

 Las Vegas And Auto Insurance

-Nearly 40 million people visited Las Vegas in 2012 – and that makes for a lot of rental cars on the road.
-It also means the streets of Las Vegas can be filled with thousands of tourists who aren’t necessarily paying attention to traffic.
-That’s why if you live in or around Las Vegas, it’s important to have the right auto insurance to protect you and your vehicle.
+Nearly 42 million people visited Las Vegas in 2017—and that makes for a lot of rental cars on the road.
+It also means the streets of Las Vegas can be filled with thousands of tourists who aren't necessarily paying attention to traffic.
+That's why if you live in or around the city, it's important to have the right Las Vegas auto insurance to protect you and your vehicle.
 GEICO works hard to offer great car insurance rates in the Greater Las Vegas area, so get your free Las Vegas car insurance quote today.

 Whether you live in Las Vegas or are just visiting, you'll soon find that Las Vegas Blvd., also known as the Strip, almost always has heavy traffic.
 Most locals recommend taking a detour west to Frank Sinatra Drive, which runs parallel to the Strip and Interstate 15.
 Fortunately, most streets in Las Vegas are set up on a grid pattern, making for easy navigation.

 Most people in Las Vegas need to drive or take public transportation to reach their destination.
 If you choose to drive your car, there are very few places in Las Vegas that charge for parking, and parking lots are plentiful near the strip and Downtown.
 If you choose to leave your car at home, the Las Vegas RTC operates an extensive public bus system across the city that caters to both locals and tourists.
 Once on the Strip, taxis are waiting at every hotel.
 Some hotels offer free trams that run short distances between casinos.
 For air-conditioned comfort, take the free monorail which runs parallel to the Strip on the east side.